If you want to be a part of the program, I'm expecting the full decision from the judge in the Fonnie Willis case down in Fulton County, Georgia.

 800-941 Sean.

-By the way, don't forget Matt's uh podcast.
+By the way, don't forget Matt's podcast.

-Uh you can catch it with Robert Cahaley.
+You can catch it with Robert Cahaley.

 We have a link on Hannity.com.

-It's called polling plus, if you want to listen.
+It's called Polling Plus, if you want to listen.

 You know, based on the last two days of Christopher Ray, your FBI director's testimony, and we've played this.

-You know, he he said uh two days ago that in fact there were people connected to ISIS coming in through our southern border, and you know, that this the threat level has never been this bad in our adult lifetime.
+You know, he said two days ago that, in fact, there were people connected to ISIS coming into our southern border.

 Now, the leader for the Democrats in the Senate, the guy by the name of Chuck Schumer, the Senate majority leader, Chucky from New York.

-Never liked me very much, never would take my calls.
+Never would take my calls.

 We tried to get him to come on shows.